Keats/tera/docs/content/docs/_index.md

 While you can `set` values in included templates, those values only exist while rendering
 them: the template calling `include` doesn't see them.

-You can mark an include with `ignore missing`, so that Tera will ignore the statement if the template to be inclued does not exist.
+You can mark an include with `ignore missing`, so that Tera will ignore the statement if the template to be included does not exist.

 ```jinja2
 {% include "header.html" ignore missing %}